 Memorial Sloan Kettering and Weill Cornell Medicine are pleased to invite applications for the 2021 Engineering Summer Program (ESP).
-ESP is designed to bring together undergraduate rising sophomores, juniors, and seniors interested in engineering and biomedicine for a summer research experience in labs at MSK or Weill Cornell (change to Memorial Sloan Kettering or Weill Cornell Medicine).
+ESP is designed to bring together undergraduate rising sophomores, juniors, and seniors interested in engineering and biomedicine for a summer research experience in labs at Memorial Sloan Kettering or Weill Cornell Medicine.
 Applicants must have a background in engineering, physical sciences, computational, or related fields.

 The 10-week program begins on June 7 and ends on August 13, 2021.
 We are currently anticipating holding this internship in person, but will make a final determination about virtual vs in person in the Spring.
 We will continue to assess New York State guidelines and will post updates here.